OracularIS/smartrf/docs/Navigation.md

 4. **Function Keys**

 - **Swipe from Left**: Swiping right from the left edge of the screen will reveal the function keys.
-These keys provide quick access to various functions and shortcuts within the RF PLUS PLUS application, improving workflow efficiency.
+These keys provide quick access to various functions and shortcuts within the SMART RF PLUS application, improving workflow efficiency.